PiotrParyl/iot-house/README.md

 -----------------------------------------------------------
 # About Project

-The MyHome_Telemetry project is about how much my house use:
-* water (dm3) per 24h/7d/e.t.c
-* energu (kWh) to heat water use heat pump

-Tu trzeba coś dopisać i opisać dokończyć bla bla bla
+The task of the project is to measure the level of water consumption (dm3/day), heat pump energy consumption (W/day), solar panels(W/day).
+The results are presented via Thingspeak.com.

 -----------------------------------------------------------
 ## Measured Values